Hebert031/wall_kali/README.md

-Alterar o wallpapper do grub no kali linux
+Script para alterar o wallpapper do grub no kali linux